-Crucially, in the current study we also manipulated perceptual saliency of stimuli marking the options.
+Crucially, in the current study we also manipulated the perceptual saliency of stimuli marking the options.
 In the two reported conditions, three options were represented by bland, stable stimuli, while one option was represented by a highly salient stimulus that changed on every trial.
 In the congruent condition the salient option was also the one that gave the highest reward.
-In the competition condition the salient option was the one that gave the least reward, putting reward-seeking and novelty-seeking in competition with each other.
+In the competition condition the salient option was the one that gave the lowest reward, putting reward-seeking and novelty-seeking in competition with each other.

-There are several different possibilities concerning the relationship between attention and choices in young children.
+There are several potential competing hypotheses concerning the relationship between attention and choices in young children.
 One possibility is that children’s choices are driven largely by novelty seeking, rather than reward seeking, resulting in elevated exploration levels.
 In that case we would predict children to choose the salient option most often, regardless of whether it is congruent with or in competition with maximum reward value.
 A contrasting prediction is that children’s choices are not controlled by attentional mechanisms, but instead their elevated exploration is driven by other processes—for example, an explicit goal-directed strategy to seek information, or even a simple behavioral drive for variability in action selection.
-In that case we would expect a small effect of saliency, if any, which should be similar across both conditions.
+In such cases we would expect a small effect of saliency, if any, which should be similar across both conditions.

 A third class of predictions involves an interaction between saliency and reward, wherein the effect of the salient option is different depending on whether it is congruent or competing with reward.
 For example, saliency may facilitate memory, leading to better learning of the best option in the congruent condition and more avoidance of the worst option in the competition condition.
 We suggest that attentional mechanisms may be specifically tuned to facilitate learning in young children, generally resulting in high levels of exploration in many cases.
-But exogenously capturing attention, as in the current experiment, may interfere with systematic exploration by drawing attention to the salient option rather than to less recently sampled options—which we suspect is a crucial aspect of systematic exploration in young children.
+But exogenously capturing attention, as in the current experiment, may interfere with systematic exploration by drawing attention to the salient option rather than to less recently sampled options—which we suspect is a crucial aspect of young children’s systematic exploration.

 Methods